selinlaraadali/DSA210_project/README.md

 This project examines the correlation between sleep duration and walking speed using personal health data collected from the iOS Health app.
 By analyzing daily sleep and walking metrics, the project seeks to uncover trends and test hypotheses about the impact of sleep on walking metrics.

 ### Hypotheses:
--Null Hypothesis (H₀): Sleep duration has no significant effect on walking speed.
+- Null Hypothesis (H₀): Sleep duration has no significant effect on walking speed.

--Alternative Hypothesis (Hₐ): Sleep duration has a significant effect on walking speed.
+- Alternative Hypothesis (Hₐ): Sleep duration has a significant effect on walking speed.

 The project uses data cleaning, exploratory data analysis (EDA), visualizations, and a simple linear regression model to analyze the relationship and test the hypotheses.